LorenzoNajt/LorenzoNajt.github.io/README.md

 ### Philosophy on Stack Exchange:

 I believe that doing science is a network activity.
 If the knowledge I need to advance my research goals exists is basic knowledge to some experts that I can be connected to through stack exchange, then it is my responsibility to put aside my ego and ask for help.
 Overall this means that I can advance more quickly towards more interesting questions.
+Of course, one should always search for their question in the literature before asking the broader community.